ashlippert/Lab-8/Lab 8.md

 **Part 3: Wireless Remote**
    Modify the app to communicate wirelessly via Bluetooth, then pair the Android device with the robot’s Bluetooth module.
 Verify that each button press sends the correct direction and speed commands, testing different speeds and movement combinations for smooth control.
 Once the connection is stable, perform a full test run to check for consistent responses.
 If issues arise, troubleshoot the Bluetooth connection, app blocks, or Arduino sketch as needed.
+The modifications made to the motor movement code from Part 1 are shown in Figures 19-23 in the Test Results section.